-The Cordova Bay Association for Community Affairs (CBA) raises funds for Cordova Bay community groups and endeavours through its annual Cordova Bay Day, and through its membership.
+The Cordova Bay Association for Community Affairs (CBA) provides funds for Cordova Bay non-profit community groups and community projects.

 If you wish to apply for a grant towards a worthy Cordova Bay-based project, please complete the CBA Grant Application form.

 At the CBA board meeting on May 10th, 2017 Treasurer Melissa Joyce and Co-Presidents Trish Mitchell-Jackson and Marissa Cameron presented a request for the Cordova Bay Preschool for their gardening boxes and gardening supplies.
 The board approved the grant of $1,500.

 After installing the gardening boxes and rain barrel the Preschool provided us with these lovely pictures.

 Two presentations for grant applications were made to the CBA’s board of directors at the February 12, 2014 board meeting.